 |

 The purpose of this website is to introduce the emerging Plasma Universe paradigm and to explore its wider implications.
-A view of a connected, fractal, and dynamic cosmos is coming into focus — a universe shaped not only by gravitational interaction, but also by organising electromagnetic processes operating in plasma.
+A view of a connected, fractal, and dynamic cosmos is coming into focus — a universe shaped not only by gravity, but also by organising electromagnetic processes operating in plasma.

 The history of science is marked by revision, refinement, and occasional paradigm shifts.
 Contemporary debates in cosmology should be understood in that spirit.
-As observational capabilities expand and theoretical tools evolve, long-standing assumptions may be re-examined, and explanatory emphasis recalibrated.
+As observational capabilities expand and theoretical tools evolve, long-standing assumptions need to be re-examined, and explanatory emphasis reconsidered.

 |